-- Scatter files containing relative base address load regions and a ZI execution region. - Execution region attributes. - Root execution regions and the FIXED attribute.
+- Scatter files containing relative base address load regions and a ZI execution region. - Execution region attributes. - Effect of the FIXED attribute on a root region.

 L6222E: Partial object cannot have multiple ENTRY sections, <e_oname>(<e_sname>) and <oname>(<sname>).

 Where objects are being linked together into a partially-linked object, only one of the sections in the objects can have an entry point.